tinohager/Nager.CodingCheatsheet/README.md

    - CustomerDeleteRequestDto
    - CustomerExistsRequestDto
    - CustomerRequestDto (Get)
-5. Repositories without Dto Models, create own models
+6. Repositories we do not use `Dto` Models, here should be created own models with the configuration for the database mapper.

 ## Vue.js